 Tracking GEO Performance

 A consequence of AI summaries is that websites may see a drop in clicks and visits within their analytics, particularly a decrease in organic traffic month over month.
-With users getting the answers they need from AI-generated search responses, they may no longer need to visit your website to get information.
+With users getting answers from AI-generated search responses, they may no longer need to visit your website for information.
 However, those users who do click through often stay longer and discover more pages than they did previously.

-Additionally, websites may also see an increase in impressions or referrals from AI assistants.
+Websites may also see an increase in impressions or referrals from AI assistants.
 This data is increasingly important to track.

-So even if AI tools don’t always send traffic directly, you can still measure their impact.
-Here’s how:
+Even if AI tools don’t always send traffic directly, you can still measure their impact:

-Action Items for Digital Teams & Clients
+Action Items for Digital Teams

 2. Update schema across all major content types, especially Q&A and organizational pages.